CanonicalLtd/maas-docs/en/installconfig-install.md

   components.
     - Versatile: Put components where you want them (centralized or distributed)
     - Can access developmental versions of MAAS
+- [From a snap][install-from-snap].
+Install via a snap.
+    - Versatile: Put components where you want them (centralized or distributed)
+    - Can access developmental versions of MAAS
+    - Application isolation
 - [With LXD][install-with-lxd].
 Create a self-contained MAAS environment with LXD containers.
     - MAAS nodes also run as local containers